 Shoukhrat Mitalipov, PhD

-I am a Senior Scientist in the Division of Reproductive & Developmental Sciences and a co-director of the ART/ESC core at the Oregon National Primate Research Center.
-I am also an Associate Professor at the Oregon Stem Cell Center and Departments of Obstetrics & Gynecology and Molecular & Medical Genetics.
+I am a Senior Scientist in the Division of Reproductive & Developmental Sciences, Oregon Stem Cell Center and Departments of Obstetrics & Gynecology and Molecular & Medical Genetics.
 I earned my Ph.D. degree in Developmental & Stem Cell Biology at the Research Center for Medical Genetics, Moscow, Russia.
 I came to Utah State University in 1995 to conduct postdoctoral research training.
 I am the recipient of the 2010 Discovery Award from the Medical Research Foundation of Oregon.

 Hong Ma, MD, PhD